opencv/opencv/doc/tutorials/contrib/retina_model/retina_model.rst

 General overview
 ================

 The proposed model originates from Jeanny Herault's research at `Gipsa <http://www.gipsa-lab.inpg.fr>`_.
-It is involved in image processing applications with `Listic <http://www.listic.univ-savoie.fr>`_ (code maintainer) lab.
+It is involved in image processing applications with `Listic <http://www.listic.univ-savoie.fr>`_ (code maintainer and user) lab.
 This is not a complete model but it already present interesting properties that can be involved for enhanced image processing experience.
 The model allows the following human retina properties to be used :

 * spectral whitening that has 3 important effects: high spatio-temporal frequency signals canceling (noise), mid-frequencies details enhancement and low frequencies luminance energy reduction.
 This *all in one* property directly allows visual signals cleaning of classical undesired distortions introduced by image sensors and input luminance range.